 The core essentials of the online Doctor of Nursing Practice (DNP) include translation of research into practice, transformational leadership, and advanced expert nursing practice.
-To support these essentials, other course work will include nursing/change theory, foundations of advanced practice, health policy, informatics, and population-based health.
+To support these essentials, other course work will include nursing/change theory, foundations of advanced nursing practice, health policy, informatics, and population-based health.

 Depending on your educational background, the DNP program has two entry options: